Last Updated on February 8, 2023

 WHERE TO GET ELDER BLOSSOMS FOR ELDERFLOWER TEA

-You can forage elder blossoms for elderflower tea in late spring and early summer.
+You can forage elder blossoms for elderberry flower tea in late spring and early summer.
 Here’s what to know about identifying elderberry so you make sure you’re taking blossoms from the correct plant.
 There are poisonous plants that people who don’t look carefully could mistake for elderflower, so please consult a good foraging guide before harvesting your elderflowers!
 (These are my favorite foraging books.)

 Some herbalists use the blossoms from red elderberry (Sambucus racemosa) interchangeably with those from black elderberry.
 Red elderberry flowers a month earlier than black elderberry, so if you’re looking to extend the elderflower season, this might be something worth exploring.